0-harshit-0/packet-capture/README.md

 # Packet Capture
-Capture raw packets from layer 2 and above using libpcap.
+Capture raw packets using libpcap.
 It only works on windows and but it will soon be updated for other platforms as well.